Where Business Strategy and Community Impact Align

 • Are tired of reactive, request-driven giving

-• Want their community investments to reflect their values and their business priorities
+• Want their strategic giving to reflect their values and their business priorities

 • Care about credibility, clarity, and long-term impact